PersonifyJS/personify.js/README.md

 Go here to create an app and get OAuth credentials (if you haven't already): https://dev.twitter.com/apps/new

-In order to use IBM Watson, you need to register for an IBM Bluemix account: http://www-01.ibm.com/software/bluemix/
+In order to use IBM Watson, you need to:
+-Register for an IBM Bluemix account: http://www-01.ibm.com/software/bluemix/ -Create an App
+-Add a User Modeling service
+-From there you can get your credentials

 #How do I run the tests?